Hostile Environment Sexual Harassment—It’s Not Just the Monday Blues

 Legal terms and legislation confuse people and make fighting for your rights seem difficult.
 DoNotPay wants to streamline the process and make it as easy as possible.

-All you have to do is log on DoNotPay in your web browser or access it by using the iOS app.
+All you have to do is log on DoNotPay in your web browser.
 You will find clear instructions on how to solve some problems that plague your everyday existence, including:

 - Scheduling a DMV appointment fast and easy